westerndigitalcorporation/zonedstorage.io/docs/introduction/zns.md

 import Image from '/src/components/Image';
 import ImageLink from '/src/components/ImageLink';

-# NVMe Zoned Namespaces (ZNS) Devices
+# SSDs with NVMe Zoned Namespace (ZNS) Support

-NVMe Zoned Namespace (ZNS) devices introduce a new division of functionality between host software and the device controller.
-A ZNS device exposes its capacity into zones, where each zone can be read in any order but must be written sequentially.
+The NVM Express (NVMe) Zoned Namespace (ZNS) Command Set introduce a new division of functionality between host software and the device controller.
+A NVMe device that implements ZNS support exposes its capacity into zones, where each zone can be read in any order but must be written sequentially.

 The <a href="https://nvmexpress.org/" target="_blank_">NVM Express (NVMe)
-organization</a> released as part of the NVMe 2.0 specifications the <a href="https://nvmexpress.org/developers/nvme-command-set-specifications/" target="_blank_">NVMe ZNS Command Set specification</a>.
+organization</a> released as part of the NVMe 2.0 specifications the <a href="https://nvmexpress.org/developers/nvme-command-set-specifications/" target="_blank_">NVMe Zoned Namespace Command Set specification</a>.
 The latest revision of this specification available is 1.1.
-The NVMe ZNS specification define a command interface that applies to all NVMe defined command transport.
+The specification defines a command interface that applies to all NVMe defined command transport.
 This command set is independent of the storage media technology used by the device and applies equally to flash-based solid state drives (SSDs) or [SMR hard disks](/docs/introduction/smr).

-The most common type of ZNS devices found today are flash-based SSDs.
+The most common type of NVMe devices with Zoned Namespace support available today are flash-based SSDs.
 For this type of device, the ZNS interface characteristics allow improving internal data placement and thus leads to higher performance through higher write throughput, improved QoS (lower access latencies) and increased capacity.